jianlins/FHI_Hands_on/KB/README.md

 Collecting of supplied Knowledge Base files.
-For exercising purpose, these target and modifier rules are not complete and include a few errors, which we expecting you could fix during the hands on sessions.
+For exercising purpose, these target and modifier rules are **not complete and include a few errors**, which we expecting you could fix during the hands on sessions.

 This includes:
 * Target Rules